ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 5. Consignment object with aggregated ship units is passed in HTTP POST request to function app _"translate-consignment"_.

-6. Function sums up the total weight, total volume, total new weight, total new volume, total packaging units, total ship units, total item package from the individual ship units.
+6. The function sums up the total weight, total volume, total new weight, total new volume, total packaging units, total ship units, total item package from the individual ship units.
 These values are set in header level attributes of Consignment json.

 7. HTTP POST request is made to OTM with the Consignment json.

-8. Consignment json is saved into Azure Blon Storage _"consignments"_.
+8. Full form Consignment json is saved into Azure Blob Storage _"consignments"_.

-9. Consignment with list of assocaiated Order Ids is saved in _"consignments"_ table.
+9. Consignment Id, list of assocaiated Order Ids is saved in _"consignments"_ table.

-10. Order is updated in _"Order"_ table with the consignment Id.
+10. Order entry in _"Order"_ table is updated with the consignment Id.